Thames Torso Murders: Elizabeth Jackson

 On 4 June 1889, a female torso was found in the Thames, and more body parts were soon found in the Thames the next week.

 The Times reported on 11 June that the remains found so far "are as follows: Tuesday, left leg and thigh off Battersea, lower part of the abdomen at Horsleydown; Thursday, the liver near Nine Elms, upper part of the body in Battersea Park, neck and shoulders off Battersea; Friday, right foot and part of leg at Wandsworth, left leg and foot at Limehouse; Saturday, left arm and hand at Bankside, buttocks and pelvis off Battersea, right thigh at Chelsea Embankment, yesterday, right arm and hand at Bankside."

 The investigation concluded that medical knowledge had been necessary to perform the dismemberment.
 At the inquest held by Mr Braxton Hicks on 17 June, it was stated: "the division of the parts showed skill and design: not, however, the anatomical skill of a surgeon, but the practical knowledge of a butcher or a knacker.
-There was a great similarity between the condition, as regarded cutting up, of the remains and that of those found at Rainham, and at the new police building on the Thames Embankment."
+There was a great similarity between the condition, as regarded cutting up, of the remains and that of those found at Rainham and at the new police building on the Thames Embankment."
 The Times of 5 June reported that "in the opinion of the doctors the women had been dead only 48 hours, and the body had been dissected somewhat roughly by a person who must have had some knowledge of the joints of the human body."

 She was about eight months pregnant.
 The doctors were also this time unable to establish a cause of death.
 The jury, however, reached the decision of "Wilful murder against some person or persons unknown".

 Though the head was never found, the victim was identified as Elizabeth Jackson, a homeless prostitute from Chelsea.
+She was conclusively identified on 25 June 1889.